chrplr/PCBS/docs/testing-tour.rst

 Basic surviving skill: how to enter command lines in a Terminal
 ---------------------------------------------------------------

+Watch the video at   https://www.youtube.com/watch?v=2yhcWvBt7ZE&t and try to perform the activities in it (the instructions also work for Mac or Linux: you just need to open a standard Terminal while in Windows you start 'Git Bash').
+Note: the game scripts mentioned in the video are available at https://github.com/chrplr/PCBS/tree/master/games/games.zip

 For the moment, you mostly need to know the following three commands: